Meukek District

 Location & total area

+BITRA's project encompasses 13,594 hectares situated within a single village forest in South Aceh.
 The Village Forest (Hutan Desa) is a buffer zone for Gunung Leuser National Park which is designated as the Tropical Rainforest Heritage of Sumatra (TRHS) by UNESCO, and holds the greatest potential for long-term conservation of the distinctive and diverse biota of Sumatra, including many endangered species.

-The village forests suffer deforestation threats due to forest land fire, unsustainable agriculture, and animal hunting, while the main threats to the area are illegal logging and human-animal conflict.
+The village forests suffer deforestation threats due to forest land fire, unsustainable agriculture and animal hunting, while the main threats to the area are illegal logging and human-animal conflict.

 What is special about this project